rarible/protocol/docs/index.md

 # Rarible Protocol Overview

-Rarible Protocol is a tool to query, issue and trade NFTs on any blockchain.
+Rarible Protocol is a tool to query, issue and trade NFTs on these blockchains:
+ - Ethereum
+ - Flow (WIP, currently on devnet)
+ - Tezos (WIP, currently on granada testnet)
+ - Polygon (WIP, coming soon)
+ - Other blockchains ([tell us](https://github.com/rarible/protocol/discussions) what blockchain you want)

 ## Getting Started

-Look at how to:

 - Install and start to use [Protocol SDK](SDK/union-sdk.md)
 - Use [Protocol API](overview/api-reference.md)